vivid-labs/vivid-demo/README.md

 npm run dev
 ```

-After running the app in dev mode, you should navigate to localhost:3000 in your Chromium browser (we recommend Chrome) and you can test out Vivid!
+After running the app in dev mode, you should navigate to localhost:3000 in your Chromium browser (we recommend Chrome) and you can test out Vivid! <kbd> Option</kbd>-Click on a component to select.
 Be sure to select the correct directory when the app asks you for permissions.

-## Functionality

-To learn how to use Vivid, check out the [functionality page of our docs](https://docs.vivid.lol/functionality).
+To learn how to use the command palette and code pane, check out the [functionality page of our docs](https://docs.vivid.lol/functionality).